 Application: We must do everything in our power to learn this revelation (by studying the Word) and obey it.

 4. These last days – We are in the last days of the world.
 God’s revelation and plan is progressive and we are in the last phases of it.
 This too is a great blessing for us since we can understand the whole picture much more clearly than the people who came before.
 For whatever reason God did not choose to reveal His entire plan all at once.
 He chose to do it step by step.
-Everything He revealed was 100% true, but it was not 100% complete.
+Everything He has revealed is 100% true, but it is not 100% complete.

 5. He has spoken to us through His Son.
 Jesus is the very mouthpiece of God.
-Even as a 12 year old boy in the temple He was able to answer the tough questions of Scripture that no one else could understand.
+Even as a 12-year-old boy in the temple, He was able to answer the tough questions of Scripture that no one else could understand.
 Once I saw a movie where a young man was doing business with a partner for his family.
 The partner wanted to talk to his parents to make the deal.
 The man said, “I speak for my family.”

 6. Verses 2-4 go on about the supremacy of Christ.
 This is the main theme of the book of Hebrews and the author doesn’t waste any time to lay out his “thesis.”
 There are several proofs mentioned just in these verses for why Christ is supreme (see cross-references and discuss one by one):